-Owing to its patients and their visitors, Woburn Sands became well-known to the Jewish community in London, with some setting up in business here, and remaining for some years.
+Owing to its upper-class patients and their visitors, Woburn Sands became well-known to the Jewish community in London, with some setting up in business here and remaining for some years.
 Parker believed it became known as a place of refuge for them during both World Wars.
-It continued catering only for members of that faith until in July 1948, when under the National Service Act of 1946, it was taken over by the Ministry of Health and was opened up to all (and no) faiths.
+It continued catering exclusively for members of that faith until in July 1948, when under the National Service Act of 1946, it was taken over by the Ministry of Health and was opened up to those of all (and no) faiths.

 In July 1905, George Lee, the sole remaining member of the old besom-making family in Leighton Hollow, sold his cottage and garden to the Trustees, subject to his life tenancy, and in the garden they established a well, with pump house and engine.
 How the premises obtained their water supply before that is not known, probably by a well in the grounds.
 This new supply was connected in lead piping all the way up Sandy Lane to the Home, which had its own electric supply and engineer (who lived in the Lodge), and this supply continued until sometime between the Wars, even though in 1911 a mains supply became available.